 - Acoustic engineer or music producer

 - Sound designer or master engineer

 - Electronic musician

-The U.S. Bureau of Labor Statistics (BLS) reports that sound engineering technicians earn a median annual salary of $46,480 as of May 2013.
-Those working in motion picture and video industries earn the most, with a mean wage of $75,870 per year.
-However, employment is expected to see little to no change from 2012-2022, due largely to advancements in technology and software that enable audio engineering work to be completed at a much faster rate than in the past.
+The U.S. Bureau of Labor Statistics (BLS) reports that sound engineering technicians earn a median annual salary of $52,390 as of May 2018.
+Those working in the motion picture and videos industry earn the most, with a mean wage of $80,320 per year.
+Employment for broadcast and sound engineering technicians is expected to see an 8% increase from 2018-2028.

 Continuing Education Information

 Graduates of an associate degree program in audio engineering may choose to enter into entry-level positions in the field or further their education by enrolling in a bachelor's degree program.
 Bachelor's degree programs provide advanced knowledge in core concepts of music theory and principles, as well as marketing and distribution.
 Some colleges allow students to transfer their associate degree credits to a bachelor's degree program.

 Associate degree programs in audio engineering prepare students for a bachelor's degree program or entry-level positions in sound engineering.
 Students learn about recording, music theory, and acoustics.